yibo-huang/tigon/README.md

 ## Important Notes
 * If you use one of our pre-configured machines, please skip [Testbed Setup](#Testbed-Setup)
-* We provide raw numbers for Motor (one of our baselines) in ``results/motor``.
+* Since Motor (one of our baselines) requires special hardware (4 machines connected via RDMA), we provide pre-measured raw numbers in ``results/motor``.
 If you would like to run Motor, please refer to https://github.com/minghust/motor
 * Please run all the commands in the project root directory

 ## Testbed Setup (Skip if using pre-configured machines)